 How Much Does Damage Does Hail Do to Solar Panels?

 Usually, hail does very little damage to solar panels.
 However, it can chip, crack, or even break open in powerful storms.

 For this reason, you should take steps to protect the panels in climates where hailstorms are frequent.

 Can You Fix Hail Damage to Solar Panels?

 Most of the time, you can repair hail damage to a solar panel.
 An expert repair shop can repair the glass and the photovoltaic system parts to ensure your panel can get operational again.

 Can You Claim Insurance If Your Solar Panels Are Damaged By Hail?

 Many solar panel warranties do not include hail damage.
-However, as long as you have included your solar panels on your homeowner’s policy, that policy will usually cover hail damage.
+However, as long as you have included your solar panels on your household insurance policy, that policy will usually cover hail damage.

 In most hailstorms, your solar panels will be perfectly safe.
 They can take a beating.
 Only storms with particularly large hailstorms are likely to damage them.
 Still, it is worth taking preventative measures to protect against damage to your solar energy system.
 Covering, coating, or even tilting the array away from the incoming hail can keep your PV panels from taking on the worst damage a storm can dish out.Prevention begins with high-quality components.
 EcoFlow provides high-quality, high-efficiency solar panels and power kits built to withstand extreme weather and temperatures.
 Whether you are in the market for portable, rigid, or flexible solar panels, EcoFlow’s collection has durable, efficient products for your home.